wiederm/endstate_correction/_sources/getting_started.rst.txt

 Perform unidirectional NEQ from :math:`\pi(x, \lambda=0)`
 ~~~~~~~~~~~~~~~~~~~~~~
 The endstate correction can be performed using the script :code:`perform_correction.py`.
-1-octanol in a waterbox will be the test system again.
-Parameters, topology and initial coordinate set come with the :code:`endstate_correction` repository.
+The script will calculate the free energy estimate using the samples generated with the :code:`generate_endstate_samples.py` script.
-Subsequently, the relevant section of the :code:`perform_correction.py` script are explained --- but they should work for 1-octanol without any modifications.
+Subsequently, the relevant section of the :code:`perform_correction.py` script are explained --- but they should work for for the testsystem without any modifications.

 To perform a specific endstate correction we need to define a protocol
 (some standard protocols are shown :ref:`here<Available protocols>`)